roscoj/launch_school_repo/object_oriented/oop_book.md

 * Polymorphism: 'poly' (many) and 'morph' (form).
 The ability of data to be represented as many different types
 * Inheritance: An idea that a class can inherit behaviours of another class; a *superclass*
 * Modules: these are mixed in with classes using the reserve word `include` which is known as a *mixin*

+**What are objects?**

+Everything is an object!
+Objects are created from classes.
+For example `"Hello"` is an object created from the *string* class.
+Think of classes as molds which create the objects.